Charles H. Barth: Awards

 Barth was awarded the Silver Star Citation, as well as the Distinguished Service Medal twice from the United States.
 He received the Croix de Guerre and Officer of the Legion of Honor from France.

 Death and legacy

 Charles H. Barth died at the age of sixty-seven on December 5, 1926.

 Barth Hall, a building on the post at Fort Leavenworth, is named after Charles H. Barth.
-His both sons attended the United States Military Academy and George B. “Bitt” Barth (1897-1969) distinguished himself several times during World War II and Korea.
+He married Carrie Bittmann and they were the parents of two sons.
+Both attended the United States Military Academy and George B. “Bitt” Barth (1897–1969) distinguished himself several times during World War II and Korea.
 He received the Distinguished Service Cross and retired as major general in the 1950s.
-Charles Barth's second son, Charles H. Barth Jr. (1903-1943) reached the rank of brigadier general and died on 3 May 1943 while his plane was attempting to land at Kaldadarnes, Iceland.
+Charles Barth's second son, Charles H. Barth Jr. (1903–1943) reached the rank of brigadier general and died on 3 May 1943 while his plane was attempting to land at Kaldadarnes, Iceland.